Volue-Public/energy-smp-docs/docs/timeseries-reports/sort_contents.md

 - The order of appearance in a tabular view layout
   - Originally, before Mesh, this was controlled by the order of column definitions in the report definition
-  - The dynamic behavior of Mesh template reports makes *order by* features important
+  - The dynamic behavior of Mesh template reports makes _order-by_ features important
 - Legends, headers, colors, pages, groups ++
   - A lot of these attributes have to use macros that makes it possible to adapt to the properties of current object
     - Without macros all the attributes that originates from the same report column definition would be equal

-### The order by features supported by Mesh template reports
+### The order-by features supported by Mesh template reports

 There are three levels where you can configure this: